 The lipid layer seals moisture on the surface of the eye, and so any gaps in this can lead to a loss of moisture.
 Blinking also allows the eyelashes to catch dust before it reaches the eye itself.

 The Importance of Blinking Regularly

 Blinking allows the eye to redistribute moisture at regular intervals.
-Without this, our eyes could become dry and/or damaged, and we risk exposing ourselves to airborne irritants.
+Without this, our eyes could become dry, and we risk having the protective lipid layer of the tear film getting disturbed by airborne irritants.

 How to remind yourself to Blink

 Finding ways to take your eyes off the screen is important in helping restore your blink rate.

 Taking regular breaks from your work station is one way of preventing your eyes from focusing on one particular point, particularly if you go on to refill a glass of water on the way.

 If you’re watching TV, a film or playing video games, then take the recommended breaks of 15 minutes every two hours to help your eyes recover.
 Blinking regularly again can help redistribute the tear film.

 Finally, leave a little post-it note on your desk or PC with the word “blink!” on it, to help remind you to perform the action regularly.

 Optrex can help restore the levels of moisture in your eyes.
 If they feel of dry, tired or irritated, Optrex Intensive Eye Drops, can help by lubricating your eyes.